MaxKare Magnetic Rower Review

 We call this adjustable resistance because a user can “adjust” how strong they want the resistance by turning a knob and the resistance remains the same no matter how fast or slow they row.
 (Although, rowing faster does increase the resistance slightly)

-This is different than air or water rowers where a user must row faster to increase the resistance.
+This is different than air and water rowers where a user must row faster to increase the resistance.
 You can read about this more in my air vs. magnetic rower article.

 Below is a visual representation of how magnetic resistance operates: